jnubel/LilyPondScores/README.md

 # LilyPondScores
-A repo of various musical scores made with LilyPond
+A repository of various musical scores made with LilyPond